 HeLP Legal Services Clinic

-The experience teaches collaborative, interdisciplinary problem solving and reflective practice, which encourages continuous learning.
-In HeLP Clinic I, students develop skills such as client interviewing, counseling and representation, negotiation, research and drafting, and case management.
-HeLP Clinic II builds on these skills by allowing students to handle more advanced aspects of casework.
+The HeLP Clinic offers HeLP Clinic I and HeLP Clinic II, which are each a one-semester commitment.
+HeLP Clinic I, Law 6090, is a four-credit hour course offered in the Fall and Spring semesters.
+In HeLP I, students develop basic lawyering skills such as client interviewing, counseling, negotiation, research and drafting, and case management through the interdisciplinary learning experience.
+HeLP Clinic II, Law 6091, builds on the skills learned in HeLP I by allowing students to handle more advanced aspects of casework.

 Under the supervision of clinical faculty, students work on cases involving childhood disability, housing conditions, education, access to healthcare and the drafting of wills and advanced directives.
 Our clients are low-income residents of the Metro Atlanta area, whose children are receiving care at Children’s Healthcare of Atlanta.

-Weekly class sessions cover substantive and procedural law, as well as discussions of specific case issues.
+Students will attend weekly class sessions that will cover substantive and procedural law, as well as discussions of specific case issues.
 Students meet weekly with their assigned supervisor to evaluate case progress.
 Students are required to complete an average of seven hours of case work per week exclusive of class time.

 Work in the clinic will likely require travel to Children’s at Scottish Rite, Children’s at Egleston, and Children’s at Hughes Spalding.
 To work inside the hospital, students must be tested and confirm vaccinations for certain diseases.
 Clinic students must attend a mandatory day-long orientation session and sign an intern agreement.
-(Download a sample agreement.)
-Students will be notified of the date of the session upon registration.
+(Download Intern Agreement) Students will be notified of the date of the session upon registration.